What's the difference between Amcache and AppCompatCache?

 No | Yes |

-- "Did the loader touch this binary?"
-ShimCache records loader touches; Amcache records appraiser-inventoried presence.
-They are different signals.
+- "Did the loader actually touch this binary?"
+Shimcache records loader touches; Amcache records appraiser inventory.
+Different signals.

 - Memory-only acquisitions.
 Volatility's

 - Hardened hosts with the appraiser disabled.
-ShimCache is maintained by the kernel; it persists even when the appraiser is off.
+Shimcache is kernel-maintained and persists regardless.

 When Amcache wins#

 - Triage on a live system.
-Amcache is up-to-date on disk; ShimCache is stale until reboot.
+Amcache is current on disk.
+Shimcache is stale until reboot.

-- A binary in both → loader touched it AND the appraiser recorded it.
-Strong "this was present and used" finding.
+- In both: the loader touched it and the appraiser inventoried it.
+Strong "present and used" finding.

-- A binary in ShimCache only → loader touched it but the appraiser hasn't inventoried it yet, OR the file lived in a path the appraiser doesn't scan, OR the appraiser is disabled.
+- In Shimcache only: loader touched it but the appraiser hasn't inventoried it yet, OR the file lives outside the appraiser's scan paths, OR the appraiser is off.

-- A binary in Amcache only → present and inventoried but the loader hasn't touched it (in the current 1024 ShimCache window), OR ShimCache was wiped or rotated.
+- In Amcache only: present and inventoried but the loader hasn't touched it in the current 1024-entry window, OR Shimcache rotated, OR Shimcache was wiped.

-Both absent on a host where you'd expect a binary = strongest "this never happened" signal you'll get from these two artefacts.
+Both absent on a host where you expected the binary is the strongest "this never happened" signal these two artefacts produce.
 For execution proof, pair with Prefetch.

 Related#